oban-bg/oban/README.md

 def timeout(%_{attempt: attempt}), do: attempt * :timer.seconds(5)
 ```

+If the job fails to execute before the timeout period then it will error with a dedicated
+`Oban.TimeoutError` exception.
+Timeouts are treated like any other failure and the job will be
+retried as usual if more attempts are available.

 ## Instrumentation, Error Reporting, and Logging

 Oban provides integration with [Telemetry][tele], a dispatching library for